mrkr188/Code-Snippets/Cpp/README.md

 ```

 ## IO Streams

+A stream is an object that can send and receive data.

+Any stream which can only receive data, like cout, is called an output stream, or ostream.
+We can end data to ostream using the string insertion operator:  <<.
+This operator converts data to a string and sends to a stream.
+Just like how we can use ostream for printing data to a console, we can use ofstream to print data to a file.

+Any stream which can only give you data, like cin, is called an input stream, or istream.
+We can ull out data from istream using the string extraction operator: >>.
+This operator gets data from the stream and converts it into the appropriate type.
+Just like how we can use istream to get data from a console, we can use ifstream to get data from a file.

 C++ provides both the formatted and unformatted IO functions.
 In formatted or high-level IO, bytes are grouped and converted to types such as int, double, string or user-defined types.
 In unformatted or low-level IO, bytes are treated as raw bytes and unconverted.